ddgarrett/psos_examples/ex04_free_private_mqtt/README.md

 1. The host is the value for your HiveMQ host
 2. Port is now 8884
 3. Username and Password are now required
-4. Check the XXL box
+4. Check the SSL box

 Press connect and you should be able to connect to your HiveMQ broker!